hantingxie/gamesparks-docs-v2/MARKDOWN/Documentation/Configurator/Segments.md

 ### Why Order Segments?

 If you apply more than one segment against a configurable and some of your players will fall into more than one segment, order the segments to ensure the correct segment values are applied to these "multi-segment" players:
-* The portal will apply the values defined for the first segment encountered in the segment list to which a player belongs.
+* The values defined for the first segment encountered in the segment list to which a player belongs will be applied.

 ## Social Integration with Segments